AndreasKl/reactive-spring-session-vertx/readme.md

 ## Build

-Just test and build, will start Postgres and MySQL as embedded databases:
+Just test and build, will start Postgres as embedded databases:
 ```bash
 mvn clean verify
 ```